jlelong/LaTeX-Workshop-wiki/Compile.md

 The warnings and errors issued by the compiling toolchain are rendered in the _Problems_ Pane.
 The following settings enable you to customize what you want to get in that panel.
 If the messages displayed in the panel seem to be wrong, see the [FAQ](#The-Problem-Pane-displays-wrong-messages).

+The raw compiler logs can be accessed in the _Output Pane_, choose _LaTeX Compiler_.
+The default is to clear the logs before calling every tool of a recipe.
+If you prefer to keep the logs from all the tools of a recipe, set [`latex-workshop.latex.build.clearLog.everyRecipeStep.enabled`](latex-workshoplatexbuildclearLogeveryRecipeStepenabled) to `false`.

+to true.

 ### latex-workshop.message.log.show

 Display LaTeX Workshop debug log in output panel.